Grossinger's Resort: Description

 Like many Catskill resorts, Grossinger's expanded gradually, incorporating a range of architectural styles.
 It began as a Victorian hotel, was later remodeled with Mission-style elements, and underwent Tudor-style expansion in the 1940s.
 In the 1950s and 1960s, Modernist-style accommodations and entertainment facilities were added.

 The original building, known as the former Nichols House, was designed by local architect Frank Cottle.
 Increased competition from nearby resorts in the 1940s prompted further development, including the large-scale expansion of the dining room, the creation of the Terrace Room nightclub, and the Pink Elephant bar.
 In 1949, architect Morris Lapidus, in one of his earliest hotel commissions, renovated and expanded the Terrace Room.

 In media

 Grossinger's is cited as the inspiration for the fictional "Kellerman's Mountain Resort" in the 1987 film Dirty Dancing.

-A feature documentary about the resort, produced by Harris Salomon of Atlantic Overseas Pictures Television and Robert Friedman of Bungalow Media and Entertainment, is scheduled for release in 2025.
+In July 2025, Producers and Creators Harris Salomon (Atlantic Overseas Pictures Television) and Alan Zweibel announced a major scripted television series about the resort, "The Mountains".
+The dramatic comedy will focus on the lives of matriarch Jennie Grossinger and her daughter Elaine Etess Grossinger and chronicle the resort from its early days until its demise.

-The following month, Harris Salomon and Alan Zweibel announced a planned scripted television series about the resort.
+Paula Eiselt's 2025 documentary We Met at Grossinger's documents the rise and demise of the resort.
+The documentary is produced by Robert Friedman of Bungalow Media + Entertainment, an Emmy Award-winning and Grammy-nominated integrated entertainment company that develops, produces, and distributes content across all media platforms.
+Recent projects include Killer Confessions: Case Files of a Texas Ranger (ID/HBO Max), Little Richard: I Am Everything (HBO Max), If These Walls Could Rock, and 13 Days in Ferguson (CBS/Paramount+).
+The documentary is also Executive Produced and Created by Harris Salomon.